oxfordroadmap/vis/content/post/teaching-AI-basics-eg-Git/index.en.md

 ### 🏋2️⃣  Foundations for LLM-Powered Apps

+_The second course_, called ***"Web Development—  LLM-Powered Apps"*** integrates essential  `API services`, `LLM`, and relevant `software & AI engineering` knowledge, with strong focus on practical applications using modern coding and deployment platforms such as Github and Huggingface.

+Learners are also expected to **observe, learn, and practice** critical **Continuous Integration** and **Continuous Deployment** (CI/CD) software/AI engineering skills,  aiming at automating and streamlining AI agent development lifecycles.

 {{% callout note %}}
 ##### 2️⃣ LLM-Powered App Foundations
+_The second course_
 * integrates essential `API services`, `LLM`, and relevant `software & AI engineering` knowledge
 * prepares learners to **observe, learn, and practice** on Github and Huggingface platforms
 * train learners to orchestrate their skillsets in the overall **Continuous Integration** and **Continuous Delivery/Deployment** (CI/CD) development processes for AI-agent development and deployment
+* requires learners to compose a Product Requirements Document (PRD), following a [Proven AI PRD Template by Miqdad Jaffer (Product Lead @ OpenAI)](https://www.productcompass.pm/p/ai-prd-template)
 {{% /callout %}}